 From BusinessTrainingMedia.com Workforce Article Library

 Developing mutually beneficial relationships is an important recruitment mechanism.
-A proactive approach to recruitment can enable you to be more effective in helping your organization achieve its goal of a productive and diverse workforce.
+A proactive approach to recruitment and retention strategies can enable you to be more effective in helping your organization achieve its goal of a productive and diverse workforce.